-The soils of Los Medaños are sandy and well drained, with a well-developed caliche layer occurring below one meter.
-There are no integrated natural surface drainage features at the site.
+The soils of Los Medaños are sandy and well drained, with a well-developed caliche layer occurring below 3.3 ft.
+(1 m).
+There are no integrated natural surface drainage features at the Site.
 Scattered throughout the local area are numerous livestock watering ponds (tanks) and shallow playas that retain water sporadically.
-The nearest of these playas is located approximately seven miles southwest of the site.
-Geologically, the site is part of the northern portion of the Delaware Basin, one of the western-most sedimentary basins known collectively as the Permian Basin.
-Figure 3-3 illustrates the local stratigraphy.
+The nearest of these playas is located approximately seven miles southwest of the Site.
+Geologically, the Site is part of the northern portion of the Delaware Basin, one of the western-most sedimentary basins known collectively as the Permian Basin.
+Figure 3-3 illustrates the local generalized stratigraphy.